 The struggles of traditional advertising in this paradigm created an opening for branded content and content marketing, both of which add the storytelling and context that readers look for online.
 Seventy percent of consumers prefer learning about products via content to seeing ads about them, and 68% read blog posts from brands they’re interested in.

 The word “brand” originates from the use of hot irons (brands) to clearly mark the ownership of products such as casks.
-Modern branded content – which we have defined as any content clearly associated with a specific brand – serves a similar purpose, but do so with much less heat and much more subtlety.
+Modern branded content – which we have defined as any content clearly associated with a specific brand – serves a similar purpose, but does so with much less heat and much more subtlety

 Branded content may take the form of an article, video or podcast, to name just three possibilities.
 The form is less important than the function, which is to communicate a message with levels of personality, sophistication and overall entertainment value that consumers don’t expect from conventional marketing.
 At its best, branded content avoids being skipped or ignored and leaves an impression – just like a literal brand.

 Netflix and The New York Times